taataa/tapspace/docs/tutorial/index.md

 The element is not yet added to the space nor DOM.
 Let us do that.

-    plane.add(hello, plane.at(200, 100))
+    basis.add(hello, basis.at(200, 100))

-This will add the hello element at the point { x: 200 y: 100 } on the plane.
+This will add the hello element at the point { x: 200 y: 100 } relative to the origin of the basis.

 Now you can open your `index.html` in your web browser.
 The result should look something like this: